0051. notes to self

 As the feelings continue to reappear I immerse myself in this routine: I do something just for myself and then start a tiny project.
 Ten minutes make a difference and most times it doesn't stop there, it just helps me get over that hump.

 As for the bigger issues, I journaled about these overwhelming feelings and a glimmer of hope came to me.
 I am not powerless when I focus on what is closest to me - whether that's locality or in my heart.
-Kindness, love, mental health awareness - these are compelling tools I can use at any moment, every single day, no matter where I find myself.
-The hope is that it creates a ripple effect and imagining the power of that is overwhelming in a beautiful and inspiring way.
+Kindness, love, mental health awareness, community - these are compelling tools I can use at any moment, every single day, no matter where I find myself.
+The hope is that it creates a ripple effect and imagining the power of that is overwhelming in a beautifully, inspiring way.

 How do you approach overwhelm?
-Wishing you a joyful December and a restful Sunday.
+Wishing you a joyful December.

 PS.
 Further proof. (chapter 1 of 'Atomic Habits')